Pulmonary Sarcoidosis

 Weight loss

-The symptoms of pulmonary sarcoidosis may look like other conditions or health problems.
-Talk with your healthcare provider for a diagnosis.
+Many of these symptoms may be caused by other health problems.
+See your healthcare provider for a diagnosis.

 How is pulmonary sarcoidosis diagnosed?

-In addition to a complete health history and physical exam, tests used may include:
+In addition to a complete health history and physical exam, you may have tests such as:

 Chest X-ray.
 This imaging test is used to assess the lungs, as well as the heart.
 Chest X-rays may show important information about the size, shape, and location of the lungs, large breathing tubes (bronchi), and the area in the middle of the chest separating the lungs (mediastinum).

 Pulmonary function tests.
 These are tests that help to measure the lungs' ability to move air in and out of the lungs.
-The tests are often done with special machines into which the person must breathe.
+The tests are often done with special machines the person breathes into.

 Blood tests.
 These can be used to check the amount of carbon dioxide and oxygen in the blood, evaluate liver and kidney function, and look for infection and other diseases.

 Bronchoscopy.
 A long, thin, flexible tube (bronchoscope) with a light at the end is put down the throat and into the lungs.
-This lets the doctor to view the bronchi, the main airways of the lungs.
-It is done to help evaluate and diagnose lung problems.
+This lets the healthcare provider view the bronchi, the main airways of the lungs.
+It helps to evaluate and diagnose lung problems.
 Lung tissue samples (biopsies) and lung washings (lavage) that remove cells from the lungs can be done through the tube.

 Bronchoalveolar lavage.
 A sterile saline solution is put into the lungs through a bronchoscope and then suctioned out.
 The saline carries out cells from the lower respiratory tract.
 These cells can be checked under a microscope to help find inflammation and infection.
 The test can help rule out certain causes.